microsoft/eslint-plugin-fluentui-jsx-a11y/docs/rules/imageswatch-needs-labelling.md

-# Accessibility: ImageSwatch must have an accessible name (`@microsoft/fluentui-jsx-a11y/imageswatch-needs-labelling`)
+# Accessibility: ImageSwatch must have an accessible name via aria-label, Tooltip, aria-labelledby, etc. (`@microsoft/fluentui-jsx-a11y/imageswatch-needs-labelling`)

 💼 This rule is enabled in the ✅ `recommended` config.